 Most of those tools are free.
 Your only excuse for not getting good at this is laziness… which is a pretty valid excuse – just ask my accountant, dietician, or parole officer.

 And I’m not just talking about free Photoshop alternatives like Canva.
 Below we also have handy things like color pickers, color matchers, 3D cover generators, and tools which will crack open a book cover and allow you to pull out any of the layers or elements.
 Super handy stuff!

 This is my branding-slash-design-slash-promo toolkit.

 Out of all the Photoshop alternatives, Canva seems to be the most popular among authors, and what I use personally.

 Canva is free, powerful, easy-to-use, and browser based too – meaning you can use it on the go.
-This has been a lifesaver for me when I had sudden need for promo graphics while traveling and away from my own computer.
+This has been a lifesaver for me when I had sudden need for promo graphics when on the move.

 There’s a little bit of a learning curve with Canva, but nothing like Photoshop.

 You don’t need training to produce professional-looking graphics with Canva.
 Just practice.
 I’m living proof!

 Disclosure: these Canva links are affiliate links.
 But I only found out about Canva’s affiliate program the other day, and have been recommending Canva for years.
 I think you can safely call my recommendation organic!